How to pick the best tutor for your child

 I mean, it makes sense.
 Today’s parents care deeply about education.
 They want the best for their kids.
 So it’s only natural for parents to seek out additional support if their kids aren’t doing so well.

 But herein lies a problem.
 Parents looking for tutors are vulnerable people.
 They know that Johnny’s friend across the street had some maths tuition last year and found it helpful.
 They know that maths is an area of weakness for their child, courtesy of school reporting.
 So they do what any resourceful parent would, and Google ‘maths tutoring Sydney’.
 After a thorough online perusal of Sydney’s most highly marketed tuition centres, (plus perhaps a convincing information session or two), they are left with one certainty: the child needs tutoring.

 And perhaps they do.
 But this isn’t always the case.

-Despite being a tutor myself, I didn’t have any coaching during high school, and I still managed to get an ATAR of over 99.
-Sure, I struggled at times.
-Without a doubt, I would have benefited from tutoring.
+I didn’t have any coaching during high school.
+And sure, I struggled at times.
+I would have benefited from tutoring.
 In fact, if I’d had a tutor, I’m sure I would have felt calmer, more self-assured and less stressed.
 But at the time, I chose not to have tutoring for two reasons: I had (and still have!) two very supportive parents who were only too happy to help me, and an equally supportive band of teachers who strongly encouraged my every effort.
 This was more than enough to keep me afloat during year 12.

 What it comes down to is this.
 If you’ve recently read through your child’s report and you think that some extra support mightn’t go amiss, a tutor might be the way to go.
 But you need to find a good one, and the right one, for your child.
 Here’s how.